rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 note: the compiler unexpectedly panicked. this is a bug.
 ```

 This is the error caused by the internal consistency check, and as stated in the diagnostic, it yields an "Internal Compiler Error" (or ICE).
 In other words, it represents a bug in the internals of the Rust compiler itself.
-In *this* case, the ICE is revealing a bug in incremental compilation that predates the 1.52.0 release and could result in miscompilation if it had not been caught by `verify-ich`.
+In *this* case, the ICE is revealing a bug in incremental compilation that predates the 1.52.0 release and could result in miscompilation if it had not been caught.

 ## What are fingerprints?
 Why are we checking them?